 Margex review: Key Features

-Right off the bat, let’s highlight the essential hallmarks of Margex exchange:
+Right off the bat, let’s highlight the essential hallmarks of the Margex exchange:

-- It features a proprietary MP Shield – a system that protects traders from illiquidity and price manipulation like the flash price crashes that liquidates short or long positions, often conducted in competitor platforms
+It features a proprietary MP Shield – a system that protects traders from illiquidity and price manipulation like the flash price crashes that liquidates short or long positions, often conducted on competitor platforms

-- It has a super fast matching machine that can handle 100k transactions per second.
-That is on average 4x faster to what competitors offer.
+It has a super-fast matching machine that can handle 100k transactions per second.
+That is on average 4x faster than what competitors offer.

-What I liked about Margex is the concise and straight to the point approach.
-In everything – from their documentation and knowledge center, to the trading interface.
+What I liked about Margex is its concise and straight-to-the-point approach.
+In everything – from their documentation and knowledge center to the trading interface.

-There is no clutter, surplus information or pesky banners popping out of every corner.
-Everything is simple, intuitive and easy to handle.
-If you already dealt with margin exchanges, you will know to appreciate the spick and span look of Margex dashboard.
+There is no clutter, surplus information, or pesky banners popping out of every corner.
+Everything is simple, intuitive, and easy to handle.
+If you already dealt with margin exchanges, you will know to appreciate the spick and span look of the Margex dashboard.

-The left-side widget shows your balance, order types and leverage.
-We will talk more about the order types below but it is worth mentioning that Margex does support take profit and stop loss orders, a huge profit securing mechanisms that lacks on some of the more popular platforms.
+The left-side widget shows your balance, order types, and leverage.
+We will talk more about the order types below but it is worth mentioning that Margex does support take profit and stop-loss orders, a huge profit securing mechanism that lacks on some of the more popular platforms.

-The center part is filled with the main features: a familiar, feature-rich trading chart powered by TradingView (huge plus) and right below it overview of all active and past orders and positions.
+The center part is filled with the main features: a familiar, feature-rich trading chart powered by TradingView (a huge plus) and right below it overview of all active and past orders and positions.